Match Amazing Speakers

 Why Book Jim Harris?

-Jim Harris is a one of North America’s foremost management consultants, authors and thinkers on leadership, innovation, lean manufacturing, learning, organizational change, future trends, sustainability and mitigating risk.
+Jim Harris is a one of North America’s foremost management consultants, authors and thinkers on disruptive innovation, leadership, innovation, organizational change, future trends and mitigating risk.
 Association magazine ranked him as one of the nation’s top ten speakers.
 As a management consultant Jim speaks internationally and conducts strategic planning sessions with executive teams, focusing on the most pressing issues: